 Ingredients in Peanut Butter Banana Muffins

-I can almost guarantee you have the ingredients on hand for these easy muffins.
+I can almost guarantee you have the ingredients on hand for these easy banana muffins made with peanut butter.
 You simply need:

 - Peanut Butter